simphotonics/benchmark_runner/README.md

 ### 3. Exporting Benchmark Scores

-To export benchmark scores use the subcommand `export`:
+To export benchmark scores use the sub-command `export`:
 ```
-$ dart run benchmark_runner export --outDir=out --extension=csv searchDirectory
+$ dart run benchmark_runner export --outputDir=scores --extension=csv searchDirectory
 ```
-In the example above, the `searchDirectory` is scanned for `*_benchmark.dart` files.
-For each benchmark file a corresponding file `*_benchmark.csv` is written to the directory `out`.
+In the example above, `searchDirectory` is scanned for `*_benchmark.dart` files.
+For each benchmark file a corresponding file `*_benchmark.csv` is written to the directory `scores`.
+The directory must exist and the user must have write access.

 Note: When exporting benchmark scores to a file and the emitter output is colorized,